 Scalable profit model based on each order value

 Since many vendors are involved in a multi-vendor marketplace, a marketplace administrator can earn money by taking a commission fee on each successful transaction between the customers and the vendors (it still depends on the marketplace’s model).

-Distinguishing features of the multi-vendor marketplace
+Distinguishing features of the multi-vendor marketplace platform

-- Possibilities of communication: vendor-customer, vendor-marketplace owners, customer-marketplace owners
+- Possibilities of communication: vendor-customer, vendor-owner, customer-owner

 - Extensive analytics